HathorNetwork/hathor-wallet-mobile/QA_CUSTOM_NETWORK.md

     1. [ ] Check the Wallet Service fields do not appear

 1. **Check Wallet Service fields disable Push Notification when they are empty**
-    1. [ ] Go to Unleash and enables the Wallet Service for the wallet
+    1. [ ] Go to Unleash and enable the Wallet Service for the wallet
         1. You should set this configuration on `wallet-service-mobile.rollout`
     1. [ ] Close and reopens the App
     1. [ ] Navigate Custom Network Settings screen on Network Settings feature